Azure/kubelogin/README.md

 > Note: although device code flow is the default login mode, it doesn't work when Conditional Access policy is configured on AAD tenant.
 Use web browser flow instead.

-> Note: If you are using kubeconfig from AKS AADv1 clusters, `convert-kubeconfig` command will automatically add `--legacy` flag so that `audience` claim will have `spn:` prefix.
+> Note: if you are using kubeconfig from AKS AADv1 clusters, `convert-kubeconfig` command will automatically add `--legacy` flag so that `audience` claim will have `spn:` prefix.

 #### Web browser flow (interactive)